-I began my academic career as a geophysicist, and for a number of years I studied mountain-belt dynamics and seismic hazard in the Himalaya.
-I hold a BS from the University of North Carolina at Chapel Hill (2002) and an MS from the University of Colorado in Boulder (2005), and I have worked as a geodetic engineer in research support services.
+I began my academic career in geophysics, studying mountain-belt dynamics and seismic hazard in the Himalaya.
+I hold a BS from the University of North Carolina at Chapel Hill (2002) and an MS from the University of Colorado in Boulder (2005), and I have worked as a geodetic engineer in the non-profit sector.

 - Atmospheric feedbacks and climate sensitivity

 - The hydrological cycle in a changing climate